The Ultimate Guide To Using Soybean Oil For Skin

 It is an edible vegetable oil derived from soybean seeds.
 Its consumption is said to help maintain cholesterol and blood pressure levels, improve heart health, and strengthen bones.
 It is also used for producing paints, biodiesel, plastics, soaps, cosmetics, etc.

-Soybean oil interacts easily with the skin surface as it is rich in vitamin E and essential fatty acids (2).
-It also helps enhance skin quality and appearance.
+Soybean oil interacts easily with the skin surface as it is rich in vitamin E and essential Omega-3 fatty acids (2).
+Its nourishing and hydrating properties also help enhance skin quality and appearance.

 Soybean oil is a drying oil, i.e., it dries to a transparent, flexible, waterproof solid upon air exposure.
 Because of this property, it is used in printing inks and oil paints.